Information for Acropolis Museum

 No. The majority of tourists from other countries make this error.
 The hill on which the Parthenon is located is known as the Acropolis.
 The Hill is a short distance from the Acropolis Museum.

-Is the Acropolis Museum actually located there?
+Is the Acropolis Museum located there?

 No, the Ancient Acropolis Archaeological Site does not contain the Acropolis Museum.
 It is a distinct museum across from the Acropolis, and entry is permitted with a different ticket.